Can I install OEM software on Mac Boot Camp or Virtual Machine?

 There are a few things to be aware of for OEM installation which I’ll clarify here:

 1) Retail versions come with both 32-bit and 64-bit installations as an option.
 OEM versions are one or the other, so you will want to make sure you’re ordering the right version.
 For your Mac, check that it is a 64 bit machine and go for this if it is.
-If you do have 64 bit then choose a product like Windows 7 as it’s stable, well rounded and I have seen Windows 8 splutter and complain a few times.
-Something like this would be perfect:
+If you do have 64 bit then choose a product like Windows 11 as it’s stable, well rounded and I have seen Windows 7 & 8 splutter and complain a few times.
+Something like a cheap Windows 11 OEM would be perfect.

 The differences in 32 and 64 bit operating system software can often be marginal unless you are really pushing the computer hard, but for a small price difference 64 is a better operating system when on full load.
 Many software programs are 32 bit so they don’t take advantage of the extra ‘word architecture’ but when you run something like Adobe Photoshop 64 bit that is resource-hungry, it can be noticeable.